How to start an email (with examples)

 Recommended for further reading: Our guide on how to end an email.

-When starting an email intended for more than two people, a team or group there are a few email greetings that are informal, but widely used and accepted for emails with multiple recipients.
+When starting an email intended for more than two people, a team, or a group, there are a few email greetings that are informal, but widely used and accepted for emails with multiple recipients.
 A friendly “Hi” or “Hello” followed by “team”, “everyone” or using the department name will pass.
 If you want to be more formal when addressing your work colleagues, a simple “Dear Colleagues,” is appropriate.

-Tip: When you address a group of people you don’t know well, avoid gender specific addresses – Ladies, Guys, or Gentlemen.
+Tip: When you address a group of people you don’t know well, avoid gender-specific addresses like Ladies, Guys, or Gentlemen.

 The opening line